-• Cycle 25 FUV ACQ/PEAKXD exposures will take place at LP4 and will use ACQ/PEAKXD and the optional parameters NUM-POS, STEP-SIZE, and CENTER.
+• FUV ACQ/PEAKXD exposures in Cycle 25 and beyond take place at LP4 and use ACQ/PEAKXD and the optional parameters NUM-POS, STEP-SIZE, and CENTER.
 The default pattern of NUM-POS=3, STEP-SIZE=1.3, and CENTER=FLUX-WT should be used for most targets.

 • A single ACQ/SEARCH is not sufficient to CENTER a COS point-source target in the aperture.
 Always follow the first ACQ/SEARCH with an ACQ/IMAGE, ACQ/PEAKXD+ACQ/PEAKD, or a second 2 × 2 ACQ/SEARCH which uses FLUX-WT weighting.

 • ACQ/SEARCH exposures are not required for targets with coordinate accuracies of ±0.4 arcsec or better in the ICRS/GSC2 frame.
 Spending extra time to validate target coordinates is the best way to save TA time.
 On-line catalogs often have coordinate errors that exceed 0.4 arcsec.
 It is the userʹs responsibility to verify that target coordinates are correct.